-Mr. Chan Wai Cheung Admiral (who resigned on 4 August 2021), the INED, entered into letter of appointment with the Company under which Mr. Chan is appointed for an initial term of two years commencing from 5 March 2020 and shall continue thereafter on a yearly basis until termination by either party by giving to the other party one month's notice in writing.
+Mr. Chu Kin Ming, the INED, entered into letter of appointment with the Company under which Mr. Chu is appointed for an initial term of two years commencing from 16 February 2020 and shall continue thereafter on a yearly basis until termination by either party by giving to the other party three months' notice in writing.